josh-wong/josh-wong.github.io/docs/blog/posts/2022-10-30-smart-heated-blanket.md

 ## Making my heated blanket smart

 Never to miss a chance to automate even the most basic tasks, I purchased a [TP-Link Tapo smart plug on Amazon Japan](https://amzn.to/3TI6B1P) to create a smart heated blanket.
 If you're in the US, [Amazon US also sells the Tapo smart plug](https://amzn.to/3U4MJWb).

+The Tapo smart plug is an IoT device that enables devices to be controlled remotely.

 !!! note